 This section includes important information about frequently used services.
-For more information about these or other covered services, contact Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m., Monday through Friday.
+For more information about these or other covered services, contact Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.

 Note: Many services require prior authorization, even if that requirement is not specifically identified below.